psparthiban21/psparthiban21/README.md

 - Configured Oracle Cloud@Customer Gen2 Exadata services and monitored Exadata infrastructure.
 - Automated storage provisioning for EMC VMAX and IBM SVC, as well as performed health checks using Ansible.
 - Created multiple deployments using Helm and deployed full-stack web applications on Kubernetes.
-- Built CI/CD pipelines using AWS CodePipeline to enable seamless software delivery.
+- Built CI/CD pipelines using Azure DevOps and oracle DevOps to enable seamless software delivery.
 - Collaborated with design, engineering, and service excellence teams to establish automation standards and drive automation initiatives within Reliability Engineering domains.
 - Collaborated with stakeholders across product, development, application, and infrastructure teams to develop strategies for smooth change management, release deployments, and rollback procedures.
 - Evaluated the full stack of services before and after production releases to prevent, identify, and resolve service availability problems.